zzningxp/flask-image-retrieval/README.md

 -------------------------------------------
 Python flask web service image retrieval project based https://github.com/kevinlin311tw/caffe-cvprw15 Matlab version.
 ## Introduction
-**flask image retrieval** is an image retrieval framework based on deep  convolutional networks implemented by python , it mainly includes image feature extract part (to form the feature library )and feature retrieval part( search the image accoding to similarity).
+**Flask image retrieval** is an image retrieval framework based on deep  convolutional networks implemented by python , it mainly includes image feature extract part (to form the feature library )and feature retrieval part( search the image accoding to similarity).
 This code has been tested on `ubuntu 14.04 LTS` and `python 2.7`.

 ##Install Caffe
 The Caffe version in this README is from `anaconda`, and it is configured to a `no-gpu version`.
+However, it has also been tested on GPU version.

 ###Install anaconda
 Download the `anaconda` from https://www.continuum.io/downloads, select the `python2.7` version. run to install anaconda